 About The Chef

-Trained in the art of French pastry, Daniel Tay has worked for French gourmet food company Fauchon and fine-dining restaurant Les Amis in Singapore, where he was Pastry Chef.
-Daniel has also clinched numerous prestigious culinary awards including the Gold Medal at the World Pastry Cup 1996 in Singapore, and the Inniskillin Icewine Pastry Chef of the Year at the World Gourmet Summit Awards of Excellence in 2001.
+Trained in the art of French pastry, Daniel Tay has worked for French gourmet food company Fauchon and fine-dining restaurant Les Amis in Singapore, where he was a pastry chef.
+Daniel has also clinched numerous prestigious culinary awards, including the Gold Medal at the World Pastry Cup 1996 in Singapore, and the Inniskillin Icewine Pastry Chef of the Year at the World Gourmet Summit Awards of Excellence in 2001.
 He is the founder of patisserie-cafe Baker’s Inn (now known as Bakerzin), and Foodgnostic, a state-of-the-art food solutions company.
 Daniel’s latest ventures include online cheesecake specialist shop Cat & the Fiddle and Old Seng Choong, which offers traditional festive treats with interesting twists.
 Visit www.oldsengchoong.com for a selection of nian gao, cakes, pineapple tarts and cookies.